tupacmoche/NYU-Intro-to-Python-Summer-2018/class_outline.md

 We'll talk about tuples, dictionaries and sets.
 Review our homework assignments and set up to work together while programming in pairs.

 - Further environment set up
-- Data structures in Python
+- Tuples
+- Sets
+- Dictionaries
 - In class activity

 ## Wednesday August 1st